Skip to content

 All residents of the Wasatch Front should have access to the opportunities that are important to lead a productive, healthy, and fulfilling life.

-WFRC, through its Council of elected officials and other community leaders, has adopted an organizational goal to “promote inclusive engagement in transportation planning processes and equitable access to affordable and reliable transportation options.”
-To advance this goal, WFRC will:
+WFRC, through its Council of elected officials and other community leaders, is committed to ensuring broad engagement and participation in WFRC planning and decision-making processes.

 How Do We Consider Community Planning in Our Work?